This document provides general information only and may be subject to change at any time.

-To better understand remediation works the Director of National Parks, as the current lessor, approved comprehensive assessments on all lots located on the Jabiru Headlease area.
+To better understand rehabilitation and remediation works, assessments of all town infrastructure were initiated by the Director of National Parks (DNP) and completed in December 2019.
+The DNP, as the current lessor for the town Headlease, approved comprehensive assessments on all lots located on the Jabiru Headlease area.
 These assessments included structural, electrical, hydraulic, ecological, hazardous building materials (including asbestos) and mould inspections.
 These assessments will determine whether all requirements under current lease arrangements have been duly performed and will provide a report about the condition of all buildings, structures, infrastructure or other improvement in, on or over each lot.

 In 2019, the Director of National Parks as the lessor approved comprehensive assessments on all existing civic infrastructure to determine the removal, replacement or upgrade works required for the transition to the new grant.
 All assessments have been completed and reports are being finalised.
 Upon completion of these assessments, the MoU Parties in conjunction with Jabiru Kabolkmakmen will work to develop a program for the completion of the rectification and remediation requirement applicable to all civic infrastructure that also supports the repurposing and redevelopment of Jabiru in accordance with the Jabiru Masterplan.

 The NT Government has committed to the ongoing provision of essential services including power, water, sewage infrastructure, and waste disposal.